 Can I donate blood if I am taking medication?

 Answer: Most medications are okay for donating blood.
 Very few medications on their own prevent people from donating.
 Examples of medications that will prevent blood donations include Proscar and Avodart.
 Aspirin use will prevent platelets from being used for transfusion, but the red blood cells are fine for transfusion.
 Very little medication will be in blood given to a patient, and in an adult patient, the medication will be even more diluted.

 Can donate if I have a body piercing(s)?

 Answer: As long as the piercing was done by a physician, or a licensed professional, using sterile, single-use, disposable equipment or piercing gun, you can donate blood.

 I had a tattoo, can I donate?

-Answer: If the tattoo was done in a licensed establishment in Rhode Island, or another state that regulates tattoos, you can donate after it is clean, dry and pain free.
+Answer: If the tattoo was done in a licensed establishment in Rhode Island, you can donate after it is clean, dry and pain free.
 Please call 401-453-8307 if your tattoo was done elsewhere.
 In general, we accept states and towns that use sterile needles and do not reuse ink.

 Does my high blood pressure prevent me from donating?